Managing Change With Resin Substitutes & Diverse Supply

 Is a New Supply and Supplier Necessary?

 Given the recent supply shortages and supply chain slowdowns, the answer to whether or not a converter needs a new supplier is almost always “yes.”
 New suppliers offer a way for converters to increase their supply chain resilience, providing an additional source of resin should a primary source be indisposed.

 Resin shortages will lead to production slowdowns unless suppliers have a way to evolve with the change our industry regularly sees.
 That kind of change can include how to effectively introduce new products or bring new additives into resins without it adversely affecting performance of the final product.
 Other common changes include the need to keep up with the equipment we all use.
 After all, there have been innovations in conversion equipment and having a supplier who works with the latest technology and can understand a converter’s challenges around a specific machine is a big benefit.

 However, working with a new supplier can introduce variables that increase risk.
 From the interviews we’ve conducted with converters, we know full well that reducing that kind of risk is a big concern.
 After all, it can be challenging to expect the same performance and resin from a new supplier when your current supplier has been working with you for a long time.
-The best ways to minimize those concerns are through thorough analysis, testing, and quality control measures that Shell Polymers takes seriously.
-In fact, we’ve discussed the high-quality standards we hold for our polyethylene products at every step of the resin-making process, as well as the importance of lot-to-lot consistency and how our team achieves it.
+The best ways to minimize those concerns are through thorough quality control measures that Shell Polymers takes seriously.
+In fact, we’ve discussed the high quality standards we hold for our polyethylene products, as well as the importance of lot-to-lot consistency and how our team achieves it.